parvezs27/Excel-Clothing-Store-Analysis/README.md

 After running find and replace

 Currency:
 Running the filter again, we can see "INR" (Indian Rupees) is the only text value used throughout the column.
-Since we know our store is in India and accepts payments in INR, this column seems like a waste of space and could be removed, howver, it's important to consult with the relevant stakeholders before doing so.
+Since we already know our store is in India and accepts payments in INR, this column seems like an unncessary use of space and could be removed.
+However, it's important to consult with the relevant stakeholders before doing so.
 In our analysis we'll leave the column as is.

 Amount:
-Running the filter again, we can see no abnormal values, no values seem very low or very high nor look like they wouldn't fall within the normal range.
+Running the filter again, we can see no abnormal values.
+No values seem very low or very high nor look like they wouldn't fall within the normal range.
+It would be useful to have a list of the item prices which we can refer to and see the item price range.
+If a value was to fall outside this range, we know there is an error somewhere.

 Ship City, Ship State and Ship Postal Code:
 Running filters once again and scanning, we cannot see any abnormalities here.
 All states are correct names of Indian states.